mauritssilvis/mauritssilvis/README.md

 - [challenges](https://github.com/mauritssilvis/challenges): A collection of programming challenges, solved using different programming languages
 - [patterns](https://github.com/mauritssilvis/patterns): A collection of design patterns, implemented in different programming languages
+- [types](https://github.com/mauritssilvis/types): A collection of data types and structures, implemented in different programming languages
 - [lesTools](https://github.com/mauritssilvis/lesTools): A toolbox for the construction and assessment of subgrid-scale models for large-eddy simulations

 ## Contributions